LLNL/havoqgt/README.md

 <p>We present an example of searching a pattern in a R-MAT generated graph using our program.
 The code is developed on top of HavoqGT.</p>
 <p>Clone the code from https://github.com/LLNL/havoqgt/tree/develop_prunejuice</p>
 <p>git clone https://github.com/LLNL/havoqgt.git</p>
+<p>git checkout develop_prunejuice</p>
-<p>You will require the latest releases of OpenMPI or MAVPICH2 and the Boost library (some Boost releases have bugs, e.g., 1.58; the code works fine with 1.57) to run HavoqGT.
+<p>You will require the latest releases of OpenMPI or MAVPICH2 and the Boost library (some Boost releases have bugs, e.g., 1.58) to run HavoqGT.
 The code has only been tested on latest generation of Linux distributions.
 Once you have checked out the code, make sure you are on the master branch.</p>
 <p>Go to the directory, havoqgt/build/catalyst.llnl.gov/:</p>
 <p>cd  havoqgt/build/catalyst.llnl.gov/</p>
 <p>Setup the CMake environment by running the following script:</p>